Table of Contents

 Key Principles of a Heart-Healthy Diabetic Diet

-2. Maintaining Healthy Cholesterol Levels: Reducing saturated and trans fats while increasing healthy fats can help manage cholesterol levels.
+- Healthy Cholesterol: reducing saturated and trans fats and increasing healthy fats can help balance your cholesterol levels.

-3. Managing Blood Pressure: Reducing sodium intake and eating a variety of fruits and vegetables can help maintain healthy blood pressure.
+- Control the Pressure: Both sodium reduction and your consumption of fruits and vegetables help maintain normal blood pressure.

 Recommended Foods for Diabetic Heart Patients

-6. Nuts and Seeds: These are rich in healthy fats, protein, and fibre.
+- Nuts and seeds: These are rich in healthy fats, protein, and fibre.
 Walnuts, almonds, chia seeds, and flaxseeds are particularly beneficial for heart health.

 Foods to Limit or Avoid

-1. Refined Carbohydrates: Foods like white bread, pastries, and sugary cereals can cause spikes in blood sugar levels and should be limited.
+Refined Carbohydrates: white bread, pastries, and sugary cereals may cause blood sugar levels to soar and should be restricted.

-2. Sugary Drinks and Sweets: Soft drinks, candy, and desserts with added sugars can negatively impact blood glucose control and should be avoided.
+Altering Blood Glucose Control: Soft drinks, candy, and desserts with added sugars can interfere with the control of blood glucose, which should be avoided.

-4. Saturated and Trans Fats: These fats, found in fried foods, red meat, and full-fat dairy products, can increase cholesterol levels and should be limited.
+Saturated and trans fats—common in fried foods, red meat, and full-fat milk products—these fats tend to raise cholesterol and should be consumed in only limited amounts.

-4. Hydration: Drink plenty of water throughout the day.
-Limit sugary drinks and opt for water, herbal teas, or sparkling water with a splash of lemon.
+Water: Drink a lot of water all day.
+Avoid sugary beverages and stick with water, herbal teas or sparkling water with a splash of lemon.

 Breakfast: